27abdullah/CNN-Work/README.md

 # CNN-Work
-This repository includes some CNN code that I have had to write for a Pattern Recognition and Analysis course that I am currently taking at university.
+This repository includes some CNN code that I have written for a Pattern Recognition and Analysis course that I am currently taking at university.

 ## Eigenfaces Analysis